 The Squamish-Lillooet Regional District provides curbside collection services to the communities of Furry Creek and Britannia Beach through GFL (formerly Carney’s Waste Systems).
 Garbage, recycling and organics collection alternates weekly.
 Be Bear Smart with these simple tips to manage waste in bear country.

-Curbside organics collection coming to Furry Creek and Britannia Beach
+NEW: Curbside organics collection in Furry Creek and Britannia Beach

 - PowerPoint Presentation - Community Meeting May 29, 2019